 “It's not free mortgage payments; it's not free money.
 [Forbearance] is temporarily hitting the pause button on your mortgage, and not having to make the payment,” Mary Bell Carlson, a certified financial planner who operates a blog under “Chief Financial Mom,” told realtor.com®.
 “It does not necessarily pause the interest that is accruing, and it does mean that you're going to have to make that principal and interest payment at a later date.”

-Jeremy has been a top producing agent for 20 years.
-Jeremy continues to expand his knowledge of the Real Estate market and the laws that govern each individual transaction by recently graduating from ....
+Jeremy has been a top producing agent for over 20 years.
+Jeremy continues to expand his knowledge of the Real Estate market and the laws that govern each individual transaction by recently graduating ....

 Latest Blog Posts